-They say good things come in small packages — and when it comes to chia seeds, we’d have to say we agree.
-With essential fatty acids, antioxidants, fibre and protein to boot, the health benefits of chia seeds are impressive… especially when you consider how tiny they are!
+They say good things come in small packages and when it comes to chia seeds, we’d have to say we agree.
+With essential fatty acids, antioxidants, fibre and protein to boot, chia seeds nutrition and health benefits are impressive… especially when you consider how tiny they are!

 Plus, chia seeds are more than just a nutritional powerhouse.
 These dainty seeds are one of the most versatile ingredients you can find.
 From smoothies to salads and shakes to bakes, there are so many easy ways to incorporate chia into your routine.

-With that said, here’s everything you need to know to start reaping the benefits of chia…
+With that said, here’s everything you need to know about chia seeds nutrition, plus some tips to help you start reaping the health benefits of chia seeds…

 What are chia seeds?

-The health benefits of chia seeds were known long before they gained modern-day ‘superfood’ status.
+Chia seeds benefits were known long before they gained modern-day ‘superfood’ status.
 It’s believed that they were one of the four basic foods of Central American civilizations, who often used them for medicinal purposes too.

 The word ‘chia’ actually means ‘strength’ in Mayan (the language family of Central America and Mexico).
 This owes to the fact that Mayan and Aztec cultures prized chia seeds for their ability to provide strength and stamina.
 Rumour has it that Aztec warriors swore by a spoon of chia seeds a day to boost their energy!

-So, before we delve into the top health benefits of chia seeds, take a quick look at their impressive nutritional profile…
+Before we delve into the top chia seeds benefits, take a quick look at their impressive nutritional profile…

-Two heaped tablespoons (around 28g) of chia seeds contains approximately 137 calories, 8.6g fat (of which 0.9g is saturated), 10.6g dietary fibre and 4.4g protein.
-But what really makes chia seeds shine is their micronutrient profile, which includes:
+Two heaped tablespoons (around 28g) of chia seeds contains approximately 137 calories, 8.6g fat (of which only 0.9g is saturated), 10g dietary fibre, 4.6g protein and only 2.2g net carbs.
+But what really makes chia seeds nutrition shine is the micronutrient profile, which includes: